CARTAvis/carta-archived/README.md

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things

 1. Download Qt 4.8.5 source code (269MB), build and install it into `/usr/local/Trolltech/Qt-4.8.5/`, take hours.
-Keep in mind that you **can not** ignore executing the previous steps of `buildcasa.sh` which install some `dbus` related libraries which are needed by qt-dbus module, which is neeed for **code submodule**.
+Keep in mind that you **can not** ignore executing the previous steps of `buildcasa.sh` which install some `dbus` related libraries which are needed by QtDbus module, which is neeed for **code submodule**.
 2. Use Qt 4.8.5 to build needed Qwt 6.1.0.
 3. svn checkout casa source code into `$CARTAWORKHOME/CARTAvis-externals/ThirdParty/casa/trunk/`, then use Qt 4.8.5 to build CASA libraries.